ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/decision/IsObject.md

 Determines whether a value is an object.

+True, if the value represents a object.
+False if the value is any other type of data, such as an integer, string, date, or struct.

 ## Method Signature

 ```
 IsObject(value=[any])
 ```

 ### Arguments

 | Argument | Type | Required | Description | Default |
 |----------|------|----------|-------------|---------|